sweattep/ancient_quotes/README.md

 >So those who emigrated or were evicted from their homes or were harmed in My cause or fought or were killed - I will surely remove from them their misdeeds

 >those who wronged pursued what luxury they were given

+>"Legends of the former peoples."
+No!
+Rather, the stain has covered their hearts